vlobzakov/docs/docs/creating-manifest/autoclustering.md

      LABEL nodeTypeAlias=mysqlAPP_MAJOR_VERSION
      LABEL cluster="https://raw.githubusercontent.com/jelastic-jps/mysql-cluster/master/addons/mysql-cluster.json"

    where the `cluster` label is a mandatory parameter that should be added to the Dockerfile and must contain a URL to the cluster configuration file.
    3. Push image to the Docker Hub.
    4. Publish image as template in JCA.
    5. The published template with auto-cluster functionality should be available and may be used at Jelastic Dashboard.

  Let's take a closer look at the config file to realize what parameters can be changed if necessary.
 So, a new label `cluster` has been added to dockerized templates, which keeps a link to the auto-clustering config file in *json* format.
 The config is reloaded every time a template is updated or when re-imported manually.
 Possible values:
   * *false* (default) - clustering is disabled
   * relative path to the label *sourceUrl* (example of sourceUrl: https://raw.githubusercontent.com/jelastic/icons/master/mysql/)
-  * “true” - substitutes the relative path “jelastic/cluster.json” to the label “sourceUrl”
+  * *true* - substitutes the relative path “jelastic/cluster.json” to the label “sourceUrl”
   * full URL to the config file.

 Configuration file example: